atanasster/grommet-controls/src/js/components/ImageStamp/README.md

 **size**

 The size of the image stamp.
-Defaults to `large`.
+Defaults to `medium`.

 ```
 small
 medium
 large
 xlarge
-xxlarge
 ```